Quantum Electronic Devices M ENG5261

 By the end of this course students will be able to:

-■ use semiconductor E-k bandstructure diagrams to design electronic and optoelectronic devices;
+■ use semiconductor E-k bandstructure diagrams to design electronic devices;

 Minimum Requirement for Award of Credits